 There are also two variable-rate tariffs and a ‘feed-in’ tariff.

 Scottish Power only scored two out of five stars for value for money in a Which? survey.

-As well as scoring badly for value for money in a recent Which? survey, Scottish Power scores badly in the other categories, only achieving an overall rating of 51% which puts then in joint 33rd place out of 35 energy suppliers.
+As well as scoring badly for value for money in a recent Which? survey, Scottish Power scores badly in the other categories, only achieving an overall rating of 51% which puts them in joint 33rd place out of 35 energy suppliers.

-Scottish Power only achieved two out of five stars in each of the categories other than the complaints handling category, and in that category they only achieved three out of five stars.
+Scottish Power only achieved two out of five stars in each of the categories other than the complaints handling category, and in that category, they only achieved three out of five stars.

-Citizen’s Advice give Scottish Power 3.1 out of five stars, placing them in 22nd place out of 41 energy suppliers.
+Citizen’s Advice gave Scottish Power 3.1 out of five stars, placing them in 22nd place out of 41 energy suppliers.
 Scottish Power only achieved one out of five stars in the complaints handling category, although they achieved 4.5 out of stars for billing accuracy and five out of five stars for switches being completed on time.

 Scottish Power scores incredibly badly on Trustpilot where they only achieve 1.1 out of five stars from around 5,500 reviews.
 97% of the reviewers rated the company as poor or bad.
 The majority of TrustPilot complaints are about Scottish Power’s poor customer service.

 Scottish Power has 40 windfarms that are capable of generating 2,000MW of power which means that they produce all of the electricity they supply.